google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### The result

-If you return to your browser, click on the `Loops` entry and drag out a repeat block, you'll see the resulting block has triangular previous and next connections, and skinny input and output connections.
+Return to the browser, click on the `Loops` entry, and drag out a repeat block.
+The resulting block should have triangular previous and next connections, and skinny input and output connections.
 Note that the general shapes of the connections have not changed--only parameters such as width and height.

 ![Screenshot of a custom renderer with notches, corners, and tabs that have similar shapes as the default but with different widths, heights, and radiuses.](./custom_constants.png)